calidan-x/summer-site/docs/fundamentals/error-handling.md

 ### Make an Error Response

-To make an error response, simply throw a new instance of ResponseError.
+To make an error response, simply throw a new instance of **ResponseError**.

 ```ts
 import { Controller, Get, ResponseError } from '@summer-js/summer'